wyatt-toure/guppy-colour-learning/README.md

 `git clone https://github.com/wyatt-toure/guppy-colour-learning`

 which will download the repository to your current directory.
-It may preferable to download the repository as a ZIP file since cloning the repository downloads the entire git history as well.
+It may be preferable to download the repository as a ZIP file since cloning the repository downloads the entire git history as well.
 Many binary files were included in the commits causing the size of the git repository to be quite large (250+ MB compared to 20 MB for just the files in the directory).

 Once the repository is downloaded onto your system, navigate to the root directory and open `guppy-colour-learning-project.Rproj`.
 It is important to